[?] Subscribe To This Site

 Different Types of Rabbits

-Let’s look at different types of rabbits by checking out their fur - or wool in some cases.
-Because, there's so many rabbits to choose from, and they're all so different!
+- or wool in some cases.
+Because, there are so many rabbits to choose from, and they're all so different!

-Different Types of Rabbits: Rabbits with Normal Fur
+Rabbits with Normal Fur

 Normal rabbit fur is the fur on every rabbit that isn’t rex, satin or wool.
-This amounts to 37 breeds that boast normal fur.
+This amounts to 37 breeds that have normal fur.
 Fur length can run from 7/8 to 1 1/2 inches.
 Each breed standard indicates their ideal length.

 Every hair follicle, counting guard hairs and undercoat, contains roughly 14 hairs.

 Because of differences in all these various breeds, some normal coats behave in a different manner than other normal coats.
 Breeders talk about fly-back fur, or roll-back fur, and different densities and textures create the fly-back, roll-back or other coat behavior.
-The coats are all normal fur, but for more information, please see the individual standards of perfection - or national club websites at All Rabbit Breeds for the breeds in which you’re interested.
+The coats are all classified as normal fur, but for more information, please see the individual standards of perfection - or national club websites at All Rabbit Breeds for the breeds in which you’re interested.

 • American